 They are just grumpy and have a way of making me feel guilty alot of the time.

-They are using judgement to force you to their path and not have you continue down your own path.
-In the end this only leads to conflict and crisis.
+They are using judgment to force you to their path.
+In the end, this only leads to conflict and crisis.

 But they are my sidekick, we’ve created this life together, kids, lifestyle, everything.

 Your partner wants the old you, that’s who they married, and you are growing into a new you.
-Because of the shifting personalities this quickly becomes case by case to fit the circumstances of the various personalities involved in the transformation.
+Because of the shifting personalities, this quickly becomes a case by case process to fit the circumstances of the various personalities involved in the transformation.

-For you not to grow into something new, means you will die a spiritual death.
-And a spiritual death translates into a person wasting away in a slow and painful physical death later… I had this happen to me, it’s a very painful process and one I don’t recommend other people following.
+For you not to grow into something new, means to die a spiritual death.
+And a spiritual death translates into a person wasting away in a slow and painful physical death later.
+I had this happen to me, it’s a very painful process and one I don’t recommend other people following.

 I’m afraid that if I don’t find a way to bring our hearts really together, they will keep pulling apart.
-I really wish that I could share my change with them the most.
+I really wish that I could share my change.

-This journey can only be shared, if they also open up to their own transformation journey.
-The harder truth is you are the last person in the world who can help them in that journey.. almost all attempts to help them along will only hasten judgement, then conflict and then finally crisis.
+This journey can only be shared if they also open up to change themselves.
+The harder truth is you are the last person in the world who can help them in that journey.
+Attempts to help them along will only hasten judgment, conflict and then finally crisis.

-The choices ahead are many, with many of the paths ahead are ones you fear taking.
-Doing nothing will ensure crisis… Continuing to only move ahead on your own also normally breaks the marriage due to the increasingly harsh judgement statements and arising conflicts from the changes in lifestyles.
-Worse you can’t help them move ahead.. because that isn’t your choice at all: it’s their choice.
-Any tinkering upon their soul from you will just backfire (the reasons for this are material for a different post) unless timed perfectly with the natural changing points in their life…
+The choices ahead are many but doing nothing will ensure crisis.
+Continuing to only move ahead on your own also normally breaks the marriage due to the increasingly harsh judgments.
+Worse you can’t help them move ahead, because that isn’t your choice at all: it’s their choice.
+Any tinkering upon them from you will just backfire unless timed perfectly with the natural changing points in their life.

 Here is the basic answer:

-Live your life, go out practice new hobbies, play, explore life… continue to get in shape, live better.
-Don’t worry what might happen..
-Instead do something: improve and live your own life and do so a day at a time.
-In this manner you will evolve within your own solution.
+Live your life, go out practice new hobbies, play and explore life.
+Continue to get in shape and live better.
+Don’t worry about what might happen.
+Instead, improve and live your life one day at a time.
+In this manner, you will evolve within your solution.

-You are welcomed, and always remember you are not alone.
+Always remember you are not alone.
 You can continue to ask and work with me to get some guidance along the way.
-As you have seen sometimes an outside view is what it takes again to see your own heart fully again.
+As you have seen sometimes, an outside view is what it takes again to see your own heart fully again.

 Sincerely and best wishes

-Don’t try to find the answer you expect.
-Work to live the answer that fits with who you are and let yourself change one day at a time until you find what fits your life.
+Don’t try to force the answer to be what you expect.
+Let yourself change happen one day at a time until you find the solution that fits your life.

 Step1) Since you don’t fit in anymore.
-This feels like a smack down from the outside world… This is also the most painful part since this process often strips away most everything you used to value.
+This feels like a smackdown from the outside world.
+This is also the most painful part since this process often strips away almost everything you used to value.
 The harder you hold on to attachments, the more painful the process a person goes through in release.
-This can get so extreme that a person can actually feel agitated to the point that their own body doesn’t seem to fit themselves anymore.
+This can get so extreme that a person can feel agitated to the point that their own body doesn’t seem to fit themselves anymore.